AlexIII/tcc-g15/README.md

 OS: Windows 10/11.

 Supported models
-- Dell G15: 5511, 5515, 5520, 5525, 5530.
+- Dell G15: 5511, 5515, 5520, 5525, 5530, 5535.
 - Dell Alienware m16 R1

 May also work on other Dell G15 / Alienware laptops.

 Please report if it worked / didn't work for you.
 Your feedback is highly appreciated.

+_Big thanks to the amazing people who contributed to the project_
+- _@AprDeci for code / new features contribution_
-_Big thanks to @T7imal, @cemkaya-mpi, @THSLP13 for testing and debugging._
+- _@T7imal, @cemkaya-mpi, @THSLP13 for testing and debugging_

-_Thanks to @Dtwpurple, @WinterholdPrime for the compatibility reports._
+- _@Dtwpurple, @WinterholdPrime, @Dhia-zorai for compatibility reports._

 ## What it can do